 - Lay your baby on their back.
 You may swaddle the baby or let another person hold the baby to prevent them from moving.

-- Use a nasal dropper to drop three to four drops of saline drops in the baby’s nostril.
+- Use a nasal dropper to drop one or two drops of saline drops in the baby’s nostril.
 You must administer the saline drops to one nostril at a time.

 - Leave the saline for a minute.
 It is okay for the baby to sneeze, and you need not add more saline.
 If the baby becomes cranky, distract or soothe them.